mandelsoft/logging/README.md

 - `Tag`(*string*) Just some tag for a log request.

-  Used as message context, the tag name is added to the logger name for the log request.
+  Used as message context, the tag name is not added to the logger name for the log request.

 - `Attribute`(*string,interface{}*) the name of an arbitrary attribute with some